getditto/DittoAndroidTools/README.md

 There are three values you need to provide to the Heartbeat:
 1. Id/Id's - Provide all the Id's needed in order to identify a peer
 2. Interval - The frequency at which the Heartbeat will scrape the data
-3. Collection Name - The Ditto collection you want to add this data to
 4. Meta Data -  This field is optional
 5. Schema - Constant (string) value to represent the current version of the schema